Suffolk Trusted Trader vetting process

 - perform a soft credit search

-- face-to-face interview at the applicant's premises, including inspection of any requested documentation if required
+- if required a face-to-face interview at the applicant's premises including inspection of any requested documentation

-- ensure the business owner understands and meets the Norfolk Trusted Trader Code of Practice.
+- ensure business owner understands and meets the Suffolk Trusted Trader Code of Practice.
 If you would like more information about the vetting process or have any questions, please contact us.

 - quality of workmanship